How to manage change with new procurement

 The National Association of State Procurement Officials (NASPO) recently released its annual report – “Top 10 Priorities for State Procurement 2020

 ” – based on input from state CPO’s.
-In a series highlighting the priorities in greater detail, we will explore how you can achieve several of these priorities for your organisation.
+In a series highlighting the priorities in greater detail, we will explore how you can achieve several of these priorities for your organization.

-Some common examples of how organisations fail include:
+Some common examples of how organizations fail include:

 - Users have little information on what the new system does or even looks like – this creates nervousness and uncertainty around what is required, along with the inevitable frustration of not being involved from the start.